Camellia (musician): Biography and career

 In February 2018, he won the Outstanding Performance Award at the 7th Konami Arcade Championship (KAC) Original Song Contest for the song "Xéroa".
 That same year in December, Oya became a featured artist in the rhythm game Osu!, meaning that selected tracks by the artist can be freely used in the game.
 He continued to contribute to rhythm game culture with three original compositions for Beat Saber in 2019, followed by additional tracks in January 2020.
-Among them, "Ghost" gained recognition as one of the most challenging levels in the game and was ranked 76th in Vulture's 100 Hardest Video-Game Levels of All Time.
+Among them, "Ghost" gained recognition as one of the most challenging levels in the game.
 Oya's studio work also reached mainstream charts; his 2020 album Xronial Xero entered the Billboard Japan Top Albums Sales Chart on March 25, 2020, peaking at number 68 in its only week on the ranking.
 That same year, he composed an original soundtrack for the platformer Mad Rat Dead, which was compiled into a three-disc album.
 In July 2022, Oya collaborated with VTuber Houshou Marine of Hololive Production to compose the single "I'm Your Treasure Box", which was later included in the album Ahoy!!
 You're All Pirates♡, released on October 16, 2024.
 The album sold 21,633 copies in Japan, as published by the Oricon Albums Chart.
 Between these releases, in August 2022, Oya worked with Undertale creator Toby Fox on the track "Summerblue", which was featured in Beatmania IIDX 30 Resident.
-In February 2024, he collaborated with Robert Topala to add several of his tracks to the music library of rhythm-platformer game Geometry Dash.
+In February 2024, Oya collaborated with Robert Topala to add several of his tracks to the music library of rhythm-platformer game Geometry Dash.
+Following Sonic Racing: CrossWorlds's release in September 2025, Oya contributed a song for the Project Onsoku collab, as well as arrangements of Kronos Island & I'm Here from Sonic Frontiers, and Dragon Road - Day from Sonic Unleashed, the first two being done with SEGA Sound Team veteran Tomoya Ohtani.
+In June 2026, Oya collaborated with Toby Fox on "Flower Man" and "Cutie Mew Mew Magic", tracks included on the Deltarune Chapter 5 original game soundtrack.